-- Understand a buyer’s use cases in advance so they can highlight your product’s strengths.
+- Understand your buyer’s use cases in advance so you can highlight your product’s strengths.

 - Show how your product integrates with other products in a buyer’s tech stack.

-- Personalize outreach messaging with distinctions between your product and a buyer’s current solution.
+- Personalize outreach messaging with distinctions between your product and your buyer’s current solution.

 G2 does not collect, process, or store any personally identifiable data for Stack.
-All data collected is organization-level information, which means GDPR and other data privacy legislation are not applicable for Stack customers.
+Because all data is collected at the organization level, GDPR (and other data privacy legislation) does not apply to Stack customers.

 To access your Stack data, go to my.G2, then Buyer Activity > Buyer Intent > Your Signals.

-In the View Buyer Intent Insights section, the Stack Products column displays the products in use by each buyer organization.
+In the View Buyer Intent Insights section, the Stack Products column displays the logo for each product in the buyer's tech stack.

-For more information about a buyer’s tech stack, select See Details.
-In the Buyer Intent Activity page, the Stack Data section provides the following details about the buyer’s stack.
+For more information about each Stack product, select See Details to access the Detailed Company Activity page for the buyer.
+The Stack Data section provides the following details about the buyer’s stack.

 |Stack Product||Product Domain||Product Category||Last Seen|